Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

-\paragraph{Training process.} Similarly, we still adopt the ``MSRA'' method~\cite{He2015} to initialize weights in (up)-convolutional layers.
-In order to train the networks reasonably fast, we also take advantage of the ADAM algorithm~\cite{Kingma2015} for stochastic optimization.
-As suggested, the base learning rate is always set to be 0.001 and the two momentum hyper-parameters are set to be 0.9 and 0.999.
-In correspondence with other research works, we also calculate the average PSNR between ground truth images and the generated high-resolution images on the luminance channel (in the YCrCb color space).
-Since an upscaling layer is introduced, one model should be trained each for the $\times2$, $\times3$ and $\times4$ scenarios.
-We cut the learning rate by $10\times$ every 80 epochs, such that the model performance is finally saturated~\cite{Kim2016}.
-After training for 300 epochs, our VDSR and DRRN $\times 3$ models achieve average PSNRs of 33.89dB and 34.23dB on Set-5, respectively.
+\textbf{Training process.} Similarly, we still adopted the ``MSRA'' method~\cite{He2015} to initialize weights in (up)-convolutional layers.
+In order to train the networks reasonably fast, we also took advantage of the ADAM algorithm~\cite{Kingma2015} for stochastic optimization.
+As suggested, the base learning rate was always set to 0.001 and the two momentum hyper-parameters were set to be 0.9 and 0.999, respectively.
+In correspondence with other research work, we also calculated the average PSNR between ground truth and the generated high-resolution images on the luminance channel (in the YCrCb color space).
+Since a specific upscaling layer is introduced for each scale, one model should be trained each for the $\times2$, $\times3$, and $\times4$ scenarios.
+We cut the learning rate by $10\times$ every 80 epochs, such that the model performance was finally saturated~\cite{Kim2016}.
+After training for 300 epochs, our VDSR and DRRN $\times 3$ models achieved average PSNRs of 33.89dB and 34.23dB on Set-5, respectively.

-\paragraph{Main results.} The above training process follows that of previous deep SISR CNNs in which all input low-resolution images are assumed to be self-degenerated directly through bicubic interpolation with high-resolution images.
-As have been discussed, such assumption fails on real-world applications where blurring (or other types of degradations) may also exist.
-Here we first evaluate the obtained references on low-resolution images downscaled from (probably) blurry images.
-We choose the same blur kernels as in~\cite{Zhang2018} whose width $u$ vary in $[0,3]$.
+\textbf{Main results.} The above training process follows that of existing deep SISR CNNs in which all input low-resolution images were assumed to be self-degenerated directly through bicubic interpolation using high-resolution images.
+As have been discussed, such an assumption should fail on real-world applications where blur (or other types of degradations) also exist.
+To verify this (just as with the image inpainting task), we first evaluated the obtained reference models on low-resolution images downscaled from (probably) blurry images.
+We chose the same blur kernels as in~\cite{Zhang2018} whose width $u$ vary in $[0,3]$.
 Our results (in Table~\ref{tab:sisr}) demonstrate the performance of state-of-the-art SISR models diminishes a lot when some subtle distortion is introduced.